SuperShadowPlay/MCPD/README.md

 ## General Use
 Run your bot with the `runbot.py` file from a python 3 interpreter.

-To get all of the commands listed in discord, send `<prompt> help` in a channel that your bot can access.
+To get all of the commands listed in discord, send `<prompt> help` in a channel that your bot can access

-To ping your bot send `<prompt> ping` .
+To ping your bot send `<prompt> ping`

 To get the players online (and their names if enabled) send `<prompt> list`.